Archy-X/AuraSkills/README.md

 AureliumSkills heavily utilizes inventory GUIs to make the player experience more interactive and convenient.
 Current features are limited, updates coming in the future.

+#### Github Disclaimer:
+Versions here may be unreleased/in development, some may be very unstable.

 ### Discord:

 https://discord.gg/Bh2EZfB (Join for support/suggestions/discussion)